puppetlabs/puppet-docs/source/guides/language_guide.markdown

 `$1` will be replaced by the number following `www` in `$host`.
 Those variables are valid only for the statements inside the braces of the if clause.

+#### "in" expressions

+From Puppet 2.6.0, Puppet supports an "in" syntax.
+This operator allows you to find if the left operand is in the right one.
+The left operand must be a string, but the right operand can be:

+* a string
+* an array
+* a hash (the search is done on the keys)

+This syntax can be used in any place where an expression is supported:

+{% highlight ruby %}
+    $eatme = 'eat'
+    if $eatme in ['ate', 'eat'] {
+    ...
+    }

+    $value = 'beat generation'
+    if 'eat' in $value {
+      notice("on the road")
+    }
+{% endhighlight %}

+Like other expressions, "in" expressions can be combined or negated with boolean operators:

+{% highlight ruby %}
+    if ! ($eatme in ['ate', 'eat'] { ... }
+{% endhighlight %}

 ### Backus Naur Form